Interview with Bruno Burkhalter, process engineer at Wasserverbund Region Bern AG

 Where would you like to have better control of water quality?

 The current approach focuses on control at the catchment and distribution points.
-Part of the transportation network is still quite unknown and it would be nice if this could be monitored better.
+Part of the transportation network is still relatively unknown, and it would be nice if this could be monitored better.
 Measurement at the endpoint, the tap, would be desirable – if homeowners also had a self-monitoring facility.
-A few years ago, a property manager called me because her maintenance staff had legionellosis and she thought the water we provided might have been bad.
+A few years ago, a property manager called me because her maintenance staff had legionellosis, and she thought the water we provided might have been bad.
 However, there was a problem with the plumbing of the house.

-How do you think water quality management will change in the next 20 years?
+How will water quality management change in the next 20 years?

 We will be confronted with more and more micropollutants.
-Not because they are new, but because we can detect them more and more accurately.
-Depending on which method is used, we are already in the nanoscale range.
-This will certainly change water management and may lead to groundwater treatment in several stages or to the development of a certain acceptance.
+Not because they are new but because we can detect them more and more accurately.
+We are already in the nanoscale range, depending on the method used.
+This will undoubtedly change water management and may lead to groundwater treatment in several stages or to the development of a certain acceptance.